 Where Struggling Small Businesses SHOULDN’T Go for Help

-If your small business is currently struggling, then in a minute we’ll highlight how you can get the financial help you need.
-But before doing that, since time is of the essence, below we highlight where you shouldn’t go for support – because it’s almost certainly not going to pan out, and you’ll have wasted valuable time that may ultimately prove fatal to your small business:
+If your small business is currently struggling, we’ll highlight how you can get the financial help you need.
+But before doing that, since time is of the essence, below we discuss where you may not want to go for support.

 Banks and Credit Unions

-Struggling small businesses shouldn’t expect a warm handshake from their bank or credit union; rather, they should anticipate getting the cold shoulder.
-That’s because banks and credit unions are reluctant to approve loans for any small business – even those that aren’t struggling (it costs about the same to underwrite a $50,000 loan as it does a $3 million loan, and so banks and credit unions make much more profit handing out loans to their larger clients).
+Struggling small businesses don’t always get the experience from their bank or credit union that they expect.
+That’s because banks and credit unions are sometimes reluctant to approve loans for any small business – even those that aren’t struggling.
+It costs about the same to underwrite a $50,000 loan as it does a $3 million loan, so banks and credit unions make much more profit handing out loans to their larger clients.

-Furthermore, even if a rare bank or credit union is willing to throw a financial lifeline to a struggling small business, they will oblige the business owner to pledge significant collateral in the event of default.
+Furthermore, even if a bank or credit union is willing to throw a financial lifeline to a struggling small business, the business owner will need to pledge significant collateral in the event of default.
 This can (and usually does) include both business assets and personal assets.
-If a business owner doesn’t have or doesn’t want to pledge these assets, their loan application will head straight to the shredder.
+If a business owner doesn’t have or doesn’t want to pledge these assets, it will be very difficult to get approved for a traditional bank loan.

 Platforms such as Kiva are sprouting up on what seems like a weekly basis, and some small businesses have successfully raised funds.

 However, these are the exceptions.
 For every business that achieves its fundraising goal, hundreds of others have failed to do so.
 Competition is fierce, and the average loan amount is typically small.
 It can take months to crack the 5-figure mark, and struggling small businesses in particular will have to make a very compelling case to outshine their sturdier counterparts who are trying to win over the same investors.